-Wind farms must be built in the exclusive economic zone (EEZ), ie in the North Sea and the Baltic Sea outside the 12 area.
-In this capacity, and at the request of the Federal Ministry for the Environment (BMU), a research team works under the leadership of Mr Schomerus, the University of Luneburg, Mr Runge, the Oecos Umweltplannung in Hamburg and Mr Nehls of Bio Consult Schleswig Holstein, on a research project entitled "Strategic review and prediction of the ecological impact of offshore wind energy use in the EEZ".
+Of wind farms should actually be built in the exclusive economic zone (EEZ), that is to say in the North Sea and the Baltic on the outside of the area of 12 nautical miles.
+To this end, and at the request of the Federal Ministry of Environment (BMU), a research team working under the leadership of Mr. Schomerus, of the University of Lüneburg, Runge, office Oecos Umweltplannung Hamburg Mr. Nehls the company Bio Consult Schleswig Holstein, on a research project entitled "Strategic Review and forecast of the ecological impact of the use of energy Offshore wind turbine in the EEZ".

 The seminar held in Lüneburg was an opportunity to present the first results is a specialized public.
 The theme has attracted strong attention for hearings concerning regional planning in the EEZ will begin shortly in Hamburg.
 D'after the government's objectives, the Offshore wind power should cover by 2025 15% of energy needs in Germany.
 This represents a total of 25.000 megawatts, that is to say 5.000 wind turbines should be built in in the North Sea.

 The representatives of the Federal Office of Hydrography and Maritime Navigation (BSH - Bundesamt fur und Hydrography Seeschifffahrt) of Hamburg are particularly interested watches by the research results.